 The range of symptoms caused by adenovirus infections can vary from mild cold-like symptoms to severe pneumonia.
 Specific symptoms include:

-Symptoms in Children:
+Adenovirus in Children:

-- Conjunctivitis (pink eye)
+- Conjunctivitis (Pink eye)

-- Cough, runny nose
+- Cough, Runny nose

-- Acute gastroenteritis (inflammation of the stomach or intestines leading to diarrhea, vomiting, nausea, and stomach pain)
+- Acute gastroenteritis (Inflammation of the stomach or intestines leading to diarrhea, vomiting, nausea, and stomach pain)

-- Acute bronchitis
+- Acute bronchitis/ bronchiolitis

 - Nausea and vomiting

-- In some cases, adenovirus may also lead to severe respiratory infections or pneumonia.
+- In some cases, adenovirus may also lead to severe respiratory infections or pneumonia

-Symptoms in Adults:
+Adenovirus in Adults:

 - Persistent fever